 The case is U.S. v.
 US Airways Group Inc., 13-01236, U.S. District Court (Washington).

-To contact the reporter on this story: David McLaughlin in Washington at email@example.com
+To contact the reporters on this story: David McLaughlin in Washington at firstname.lastname@example.org; Mary Schlangenstein in Dallas at email@example.com

 To contact the editors responsible for this story: Sara Forden at firstname.lastname@example.org Molly Schuetz